incraigulous/request-hooks/README.md

 request-hooks
 -------------

-Modify Laravel application state for feature testing by using query parameters.
+Modify Laravel application state for browser testing by using query parameters.

 ## How it works